 A travel nurse (or tech, or pharmacist, or whatever) *travels* to different areas of the country, or world, that actively needs extra help.
 Typically travelers get those jobs through a third party agency, who takes their cut of what the hospital offers.
 Read: less money for you.

 Seasonal nursing is *seasonal*, meaning a hospital in a certain area expects a greater number of patients during certain times of the year, and hires accordingly.
-I’m a seasonal nurse in Tucson, AZ, which has a higher number of visitors in winter than in summer.
+I was a seasonal nurse in Tucson, AZ, which has a higher number of visitors in winter than in summer.
 I can only speak about my personal experience, but I’ve heard of other seasonal positions in Florida and southern California as well.